 The TVL is a subsidy for companies with a loss of turnover of at least 30%.
 Companies in almost all sectors have access to the TVL.
 Certain restrictions and exclusions apply to some sectors, such as the banking sector and the agricultural sector.
 The TVL further provides that the company should be established and included in the Trade Register before 15 March 2020.

 Determination of the subsidy amount

 Enterprises should quarterly apply for the subsidy.
 For Q1 2021, the maximum subsidy for large companies is € 600,000.
 For SMEs, the maximum subsidy is € 550,000.
 Each enterprise/corporation with a Chamber of Commerce number should apply for the TVL on a stand-alone basis.
 Due to European state aid rules, the total subsidy received by the enterprise under the TVL and certain other subsidy schemes may not exceed € 1,800,000.
-Based on the government announcements, it is our understanding that for a group of companies this cap and the maximum subsidy amount should be applied per entity and not for the group as a whole.
+The maximum subsidy amount is determined on the basis of the group as a whole.

 For Q1 2021 the TVL requires a loss of turnover of at least 30% compared to Q1 2019 (a different reference period applies for enterprises incorporated after Q1 2019).
 The subsidy should be calculated on basis of the following formula: A x B x C x D.

 - ‘B’ is the percentual loss of turnover (Q1 2021 versus Q1 2019)